ezenebre/TDF/README.md

 English:

-The class ZCL_TOM was developed to use easily the TOM API from SAP TDF to make available ABAP developed files in TOM (Tax Obligation Monitor).
-For class implementation, you need to create a new fiscal report in SPRO transaction and inform the follow parameters:
+The class ZCL_TOM was developed to facilitate the use of the TOM API from SAP TDF to create available ABAP developed files in TOM (Tax Obligation Monitor).
+For class implementation, you need to create a new fiscal report in SPRO transaction and insert the follow parameters:

 IV_REPORT_ID (Report ID created by SPRO configuration);
 IV_EMPRESA (Company Code);